HexFiend/HexFiend/templates/Reference.md

 sectionname "Example New Name"
 ```

-Sections may be created in the collapsed state by adding the `-collapsed` flag argument
+Starting with v2.15, sections may be created in the collapsed state by adding the `-collapsed` flag argument
 ahead of the `section` command's other arguments.
-If a section should normally be
-presented in an `expanded` mode but during the process of applying a template it becomes
-clear that the current section is too large to initially display, the `sectioncollapse`
-command can be used to mark the section as initially `-collapsed`.
+If a section should normally be presented in an `expanded` mode but during the process of applying a template it becomes clear that the current section is too large to initially display, the `sectioncollapse` command can be used to mark the section as initially `-collapsed`.

 ## Endian